 Themes, boards, and tokens

-When you buy the main Monopoly for mobile game, you’ll get the classic board for your country – so in the US you’ll get the standard US board.
+When you buy the main Monopoly app, you’ll get the classic board for your country – so in the US you’ll get the standard US board.

 You’ll also get the updated 8 standard playing tokens included – racecar, cat, T-rex, Scottie dog, duck, top hat, penguin, and battleship.

 However, there are a huge amount of new tokens and other extras you can buy to make the game even more fun and keep things interesting for longer.

 First up, the Explorers Pack lets you enjoy the standard Monopoly boards from a huge wealth of countries, letting you experience the UK board or the South African board, or maybe the French or German versions of the Swiss board?
 As of writing, there are 41 versions that the Explorer Pack unlocks.

 Then there are themes – these are more unusual bundles that give you new boards and tokens to play with.
 Perhaps you’ll want to play the Victorian London theme, which includes the Clock Tower, Lion, Crown, and Royal Guard tokens?
 Or New York 2121, with its Cyberdog, Subway Train, Taxi, and Hover-bike tokens.

 The latest theme is the Enchanted Forest, with its relaxing and magical setting of a miniature world amongst the trees and mushrooms, and the Fox, Wizard, Snail, and Frog tokens.
 It’s designed with mindfulness in mind (no pun intended) so you can really relax and help lower anxiety with a sedate Monopoly game.

 I absolutely love the new Enchanted Forest board and find it so relaxing to hear the birds tweeting and see the butterflies flutter by as I play.
 If you only buy one theme, this is the one to go for.